Tom5521/ArchLinuxInstaller/README.md

 ### Configuration

-The YAML file is a data structure used to configure the installation parameters of the provided Python script.
+The YAML file is a data structure used to configure the installation parameters of the script.
 Below are the available configuration options:

 `custom_pacman_config`: A boolean value indicating whether to use a custom pacman configuration.
 The default value is "false".
 `keyboard`: Configures the keyboard layout for the installation.
 The default value is an empty string.